The Aboriginal Child & Youth Wellness Program

 • Plan, coordinates and facilitates joint activities with youth who are interested in interacting with Elders in a positive and supportive environment;

-• Coordinates Elder's Luncheons which are held every 3rd Wedensday of the month from 9:00 am to 2:00 pm.
+• Coordinates Elder's Luncheons which are held every 3rd Wednesday of the month from 12:00 pm to 3:00 pm.
 The morning begins with crafts followed by a nutritious lunch and BINGO!
 Elder`s Activities;

 • Assists with Family Camps, Elder's Camps and Healing Camps located at Camp Friendship.

-• Assists families in crisis who need guidance in their time of need; and
+• Assists families in crisis who need guidance in their time of need

 For more information, please contact: